tesujimath/tesujimath.github.io/content/path-canonicalization-is-unergonomic.md

 For a thorough description of the problem, see Rob Pike's seminal paper [Getting Dot-Dot Right](https://9p.io/sys/doc/lexnames.html).

-Here's a simple example.
+Here is a simple example.
 Suppose that we have a configuration file format that supports file inclusion, so `main.cfg` contains the text `include "included.cfg"`

 Perhaps we have a symbolic link to such a configuration.